PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 She was soon distracted from underground geography by the large number of Orcs moving through the passage.
 Some carried picks and shovels, the others crates and barrels, and one pair of the creatures carried a third that had obviously been hurt.
 As they crossed to the center of the passage she could see a steady stream of wagons, pulled by teams of Orcs.
 Full ones headed up.
 Empty ones headed down.
 What were they mining?

 Even though all of the Orcs gave her the same unnatural, unpleasant stare, after a while, they seemed, perfectly normal to Asarah.
 Like brutish snowflakes, no two were alike.
 Their snarls, barks and grunts did not become comfortable, but she was shocked that she became accustomed to them.
-How strange it was that a whole species creatures had a life below the ground that no one -- or no human, rather -- knew of?
+How strange it was that a whole species of creatures could have a life below the ground that no one knew of?

 A small knot of Orcs walked past holding a log, lashings and quite a lot of firewood.
 Other than the wagons, this was the only wood Asarah had seen down here.
 How deep was she, she wondered?
 She had so many questions and so few answers.
 She tried one of them on Samga, "What's going on?" she asked, meaning the wood.

 For a few steps, Samga didn't answer.
 The more grey than green of his back hunched a little as he shuffled his way through the tunnels.
-She noticed, that all the Orcs had slightly different colorations.
+She noticed that all the Orcs had slightly different colorations.
 Samga spoke, but he didn't slow or turn back.
 She hurried alongside him so she could hear his words.

 "Adventurers.
 Trespassers.
 They killed the Master's favorite Troll.
 Master doesn't know about it, but when he finds out, he will insist that they be roasted on spits.
 I do not want to be roasted on a spit, so I have ordered the spits prepared for roasting early.?